CalciumNitrade/calciumnitrade.github.io/content/authors/admin/_index.md

     date_start: 2019-12-01
     date_end: 2021-08-01
     summary: |
-      - Designed and developed a consumer display system incorporating advanced techniques such as raytracing, CV, and DL.
-Optimizing imaging system applications for cost effective solutions.
+      - Design and development of consumer display systems incorporating advanced techniques such as raytracing, computer vision, and deep learning.
+Creation of mobile and web apps using React. and Node.JS for backend applications in addition to Python.
 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 # skills: